thomsmed/ios-examples/ExpandableTableViewCell/README.md

 Simple example of an expandable table view cell (AccordionTableViewCell).
 The UITableViewCell gets a hold on its parent UITableView when it needs to update its layout.
-It then groups the updates (with or without animation) between calls to UITableView.beginUpdates() and UITableView.endUpdates() to update the cell's layout.
+It then groups the updates (with or without animation) inside a call to UITableView.performBatchUpdates() to update the cell's layout.

 ## DetailsTableViewCell

 Simple example of an expandable table view cell (DetailsTableViewCell), that expands to show details about a person.
 When the UITableViewCell is selected, the owning UITableViewController changes its "expanded" state.
-And does this (with or without animation) between calls to UITableView.beginUpdates() and UITableView.endUpdates() to update the cell's layout.
+And does this (with or without animation) inside a call to UITableView.performBatchUpdates() to update the cell's layout.